 These are the most common topics covered by couples therapist and through the work you can uncover your hopes and dreams that lie underneath the conflict.
 There needs to be an open, safe and trusting conversation about the values, beliefs and hopes surrounding finances and parenting such that both partners feels seen and understood.
 Only then can a solution be navigated together without fear of dismissing or resentment.

-So here are the top seven indicators that couples therapy could be helpful.
+So here are the top seven indicators that visiting a therapy clinic could be helpful.
 Seeking support early will lead to greater couples satisfaction and connection.
 Ultimately being in a relationship should be adding to your overall wellbeing.